What about James 2?

 James 2:14 What doth it profit, my brethren, though a man say he hath faith, and have not works? can faith save him?

 That verse is simple to understand.
 He is asking the question, what good is a man saying he has faith when he does not have any works?
 Can faith save the man who says he has faith but does not have any works?
 The answer is understood as, NO!
-Faith will not help that man (the “him” in the passage) because that man does not have faith.
+Faith will not help that man (the ‘him’ in the passage) because that man does not have faith.
+He says he has faith but he does not have faith, not saving faith.
 That man is all talk.
 He does not have any faith to save him for if he did then he would have works.

 James 2:15-16 If a brother or sister be naked, and destitute of daily food, And one of you say unto them, Depart in peace, be ye warmed and filled; notwithstanding ye give them not those things which are needful to the body; what doth it profit?